-‘What are the Pros and Cons of latex mattresses’ is a common question asked by customers who visit our showroom.
+‘What are the Pros and Cons of latex mattresses?’ is a common question asked by customers looking for latex mattresses.
 If you are considering a latex mattress, you should be aware of its advantages and disadvantages.
 Let's take a look at these.

 2. Promotes pain relief.
 Latex mattresses are an ideal choice for those with back pain or joint pain.
 Many health professionals such as osteopaths, physical therapists and chiropractors recommend latex mattresses for pain relief.
-This is because of the comfort and cushioning properties of the latex, as well as its ability to promote natural spine alignment (which we'll learn about next).
+This is because of the comfort and cushioning properties of the latex, as well as its ability to promote natural spine alignment.
 In any case, if pain is interfering with your sleep, a switch to a latex mattress could help you significantly.

 3. Natural spine alignment.
 A huge advantage of latex mattresses is their ability to promote proper spine alignment.
 Heavier parts of the body such as the shoulders and hips sink into the latex, yet lighter areas are still strongly supported to align the spine naturally.
 The ability to support the natural curvature of the spine is a huge bonus for health and wellness, as well as keeping pain at bay.
 Furthermore, with this good pressure distribution, blood circulation is improved on a latex mattress.

 4. All-natural.
 Latex is a natural product, produced from the sap of the rubber tree, Hevea brasiliensis.
 The milky-white sap is processed into a comfortable foam mattress block.
 The springiness you feel when you lie down is entirely due to the natural properties of the latex.
 Because of its all-natural origin, you do not have to worry about toxic chemicals or metals being present in a latex mattress, unlike other mattresses.
 At European Bedding Singapore, we only sell 100% pure latex mattresses.